 - relatively simple, using basic cooking methods and easy-to-find ingredients

-- centered on whole foods, nutritious, low in fat, high in fiber, etc.
+- centered on whole foods, oil-free, nutritious, low in fat, high in fiber &mostly gluten-free

 - full of flavor–for everyone out there like me who lives to eat!